Our Team

 After spending 25 years in Oregon, April returned to her home state of Montana with a renewed sense of purpose and passion.
 She holds an associate degree in education, though her career path initially led her in a different direction.
 It wasn’t until she helped lead BELN’s Summer Explorers program that she rediscovered her love for early childhood education.
 The experience reminded her just how much joy and fulfillment working with young children brings—and how their energy and curiosity make every day brighter.

-To explore how April can best support your needs, please contact her by email.
+To explore how April can best support your needs, please contact her by email at april@beln.org.

 April grew up in a soccer-loving family, often traveling to support her brother’s competitions.
 One memorable trip took them to Utah, where they visited an amusement and water park called The Lagoon.
 It was there that April watched her dad bravely ride a giant swing that hoisted him high into the air before releasing him into a dramatic free fall.
 The park also featured what remains, to this day, her favorite water ride of all time.
 The trip was a joyful adventure shared with most of her family, and it left such a lasting impression that April hopes to return as an adult and relive the fun.